 - Cancer genomics and translational focus in bone cancer

-- Wide scope of biological systems and cutting-edge technolgies
+- Wide scope of biological systems and cutting-edge technologies

 - Exceptional track record of publications and successful alumni

 Rama Khokha is a Senior Scientist at the Princess Margaret Cancer Centre (PM), University Health Network.
 She is Professor and Vice Chair in the Department of Medical Biophysics, cross appointed to the Department of Laboratory Medicine and Pathobiology, University of Toronto.
 Dr. Khokha received her MSc from the University of Delhi, India, and PhD in biochemistry in 1985 from University of Western Ontario.
-She was a postdocorate fellow at Cancer Research Labs in London, Ontario until 1989 and a von Humboldt Fellow at European Molecular Biology Labs from 1990 to 1992.
+She was a postdoctorate fellow at Cancer Research Labs in London, Ontario until 1989 and a von Humboldt Fellow at European Molecular Biology Labs from 1990 to 1992.
 She began her independent program in 1990 at the London Regional Cancer Centre and then joined Ontario Cancer Institute, Princess Margaret Cancer Centre in 1996.
 Dr. Khokha received Canadian Institutes of Cancer Research Studentship among other awards and was a Canadian Institutes of Cancer Research Scholar.
 Recently, her work was recognized by the prestigious 2014 Robert L Noble Prize from the Canadian Cancer Society Research Institute.